4 Planting zones in Kansas and Map

 2. Zone 6a

-Shown in dark blue color on our map, Zone 6a covers a large area of northern and western Kansas.
+Shown in dark blue on our map, Zone 6a covers a large area of northern and western Kansas.
 This zone experiences average annual minimum temperatures between -10°F and -5°F (-23.3°C to -20.6°C).
 It includes much of the state’s High Plains region.
-Some cities in this zone are Colby, Goodland, and Barnes.
-Other notable locations of this zone are Manhattan and Atchison, representing a mix of rural and populous areas.
+Cities in this zone include Colby, Goodland, and Barnes.
+Other cities in this zone include Manhattan and Atchison.

 3. Zone 6b

-Zone 6b, shown in light green color shade on our map, spans across central Kansas and extends into the east.
+Zone 6b, shown in light green on our map, spans across central Kansas and extends into the east.
 With average annual minimum temperatures from -5°F to 0°F (-20.6°C to -17.8°C), this zone represents a transition between the colder northwest and the milder southeast.
 Major cities in this zone are Topeka and Lawrence.
-It also covers important agricultural areas and smaller towns like Emporia, Hutchinson, and Great Bend.
+It also covers smaller towns like Emporia, Hutchinson, and Great Bend.

 4. Zone 7a

-The warmest planting zone in Kansas, 7a, is shown in yellow color on the map above and covers the southeastern corner of the state.
+The warmest planting zone in Kansas, 7a, shown in yellow on the map above, covers the southeastern corner of the state.
 This zone experiences average annual minimum temperatures from 0°F to 5°F (-17.8°C to -15°C).
-It includes the cities of Pittsburg, Parsons, and Independence.
-The milder climate in this zone allows for a wider variety of plants to thrive compared to the rest of the state.
+It includes the cities of Wichita, Pittsburg, Parsons, and Independence.
+These average annual minimum temperatures from 0°F to 5°F mark the mildest winter conditions in Kansas.

 4 best plants for Kansas planting zones?